skip to content

 What if I do not oppose the divorce, but there are mistakes in the application?

-If you do not oppose the divorce, but there are mistakes in the application, you should seek legal advice.
+If you do not oppose the divorce, but there are mistakes in the application, seek legal advice.
+Call our free Legal Helpline on 1300 366 424 during business hours.

 How much does it cost?

-There is currently no fee to make a response opposing a divorce.
+There is currently no fee to file a response opposing a divorce.

 Do I have to attend the hearing?